-Serious Crime Barrister
+Serious Crime Specialist

 I am an established barrister, with substantial experience in defending clients charged with criminal allegations.
 I can provide you with a premium service and ensure effective representation throughout all stages proceedings.